Mental Health Support: Changing Negative Thoughts For The Better

 Take note and observe how much effort you are putting into controlling your thoughts.
 You can keep a record on paper perhaps score your efforts into controlling your thoughts from 1-10.

 Some strategies might work better for letting go of RNT’s than others.
-Here are a list of strategies that might be effecting compared to ineffective.
+Here is a list of strategies that might be effective followed by ineffective when letting go.

 Effective strategies